chudur-budur/oemo/onsga2r/chimp-solver/README.md

 ======

 This folder contains the MATLAB (`R2014a`) codes to find the approximated *CHIM<sub>+<sub>* bounds.
-All the *CHIM<sub>+<sub>* bounding solutions are saved in the `../nadirs` folder.
+All the *CHIM<sub>+<sub>* bounding solutions are saved in the `../chimps` folder.

-1. `gen_nadir.m`: The main executable script, read this file to understand how this works.
+1. `gen_chimps.m`: The main executable script, read this file to understand how this works.
 For example if you want to find the extreme solution for `zdt1` problem, go to line 50 and change the problem parameter file-path to an appropriate name --

 	```matalb
 	file_path = '../input_data/zdt6.in' ;